nsidc/search-interface/DEVELOPMENT.md

 released.
 Note that no `## Unreleased` place-holder line is necessary at the top of the `CHANGELOG.md` file.
 Simply add a description of changes at the beginning of `CHANGELOG.md` and the release version and date will be inserted when the version is `bump`-ed.

+## Other gotchas

+### Node "circular dependency" warnings
+When running some of the Grunt tasks, you may see some warning output like:

+    (node:29680) Warning: Accessing non-existent property 'cat' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created) (node:29680) Warning: Accessing non-existent property 'cd' of module exports inside circular dependency (node:29680) Warning: Accessing non-existent property 'chmod' of module exports inside circular dependency (node:29680) Warning: Accessing non-existent property 'cp' of module exports inside circular dependency

+This is apparently being emitted by the `shelljs` package in the Node 14+ context.
+To see more details and confirm the source set the `NODE_OPTIONS` environment variable to include `--trace-warnings`.
+For example:

+    NODE_OPTIONS="--trace-warnings" grunt test:unit

+### Xvnc password failure in acceptance tests

+If acceptance tests are failing with a warning about an invalid Xvnc password, run `vncpasswd` on the machine running the tests and set a dummy password (password value doesn't matter).